Nuxt.js Framework Guide

 This will run your Nuxt app in universal rendering mode (server-side rendering and hydration).

-To commit these changes to GitHub, run the following commands:
+To commit these changes to your repository, run the following commands:

 # Stage all changed files$ git add -A# Commit the files to the current branch$ git commit -m "update build and start"# Push changes to remote repository$ git push -u origin main

-Once your project is in GitHub, you can follow the directions in our getting started guide to deploy your project to Atlas.
+Once your project is in your remote repository, you can follow the directions in our getting started guide to deploy your project to Atlas.

 Please visit the Nuxt.js documentation for more in depth details on framework features.